Title Fight: Early years (2003–2006)

-Progression
+Just prior the band's formation, the Wilkes-Barre hardcore scene had included a variety of sounds including emo, metalcore and screamo.
+However, by the time of Title Fight's formation the scene's music had narrowed largely to New York-style hardcore.
+Title Fight sought to continue the scene's more diverse history.
+Around 2004, many members of the established Wilkes-Barre hardcore scene moved away, with that year holding the final Positive Numbers festival, an institution of the scene.
+Title Fight were one of only a small number of bands remaining, which led the band to begin encouraging their schoolmates to form bands and attend shows.
+In Summer of 2005 while in high school, they opened their own venue "The Future", which closed soon after.
+A few years later, they opened another venue with local success called the "Redwood Arts Center", which closed due to pressures from the landlord and local government.
+At this time Title Fight began to gain attention locally and added Shane Moran on second guitar.
+They recorded two demos that year.

+Kingston, The Last Thing You Forget and Shed (2007–2011)

-They recorded a split with the Erection Kids in 2007 on FlightPlan Records.
-Members of the Erection Kids later went on to form Balance and Composure.
+They released a split with the Erection Kids in 2007 on FlightPlan Records.
 The band quickly followed up their first release with the Kingston 7" (also on FlightPlan Records) in February 2008.
+Around this time they locally played shows in a scene that Ned Russin called a "small, tight-knit community" around Kingston, featuring Scranton band Tigers Jaw, and nearby Doylestown bands Balance and Composure (who formed out of Erection Kids) and Daylight.
 Title Fight played with Fireworks on their tour with Set Your Goals in the summer of 2007, ultimately leading to their discovery by Jeff Casazza, the owner of Run for Cover Records; on October 16, 2008, it was announced that the band had signed to the record label.
-The band recorded a 7", The Last Thing You Forget, in December 2008 at the Getaway Group in Massachusetts with Jay Maas.
+The band released a 7", The Last Thing You Forget, in December 2008 at the Getaway Group in Massachusetts with Jay Maas.
 It was released in June 2009 on Run for Cover Records and featured three new songs, while the CD version of the release featured all their releases to date.
 The artwork for the album was done by John Slaby, a friend from Wilkes-Barre.
+Following its release, the members dropped out of school in order to tour full time.
 Later in June, the band went on tour with Crime in Stereo and Fireworks, followed by a US tour with New Found Glory.
-The Kingston EP has also been re-released on Six Feet Under Records with Dave Sausage in order to revamp the EP.
-During these years, Title Fight altered their sound to a more melodic hardcore–oriented style, with influences such as Jawbreaker, Seaweed, Lifetime, Knapsack, and the Promise Ring.

 In 2010, Title Fight was featured on the Triple B Records compilation America's Hardcore with a song titled "Dreamcatchers".
 They also toured the US with Bayside, Senses Fail, and Balance and Composure, as well as Japan with H_{2}O.